 A good amount of selenium and vitamin B (riboflavin and niacin) is present in button mushrooms, enabling them to keep your immune system in top form.
 Besides, there are also sugar-like molecules, polysaccharides, present in mushrooms, responsible for boosting the immune function appreciably.
 Mushrooms also have a savory quality to enhance the flavor of many dishes.
 These tasty fungi are very popular across the globe.

 Oysters contain all for the proper immune function of the body.

 One 3-ounce serving of this seafood fulfills 190% of the daily value of selenium, 45% of the daily value of iron, and 20% of that of vitamin C. Moreover, this nutritional powerhouse also contains 16 grams of proteins in its 3-ounce serving.
 You can get all this for just 140 calories.

 This nutrient-packed vegetable contains in its one cup as much vitamin C as an orange.

-We know garlic for its natural immune-boosting as well as antibacterial, antiviral, and antifungal properties.
-Its bulbs are full of the antioxidants that quench the free radicals involved in Alzheimer’s disease, heart issues, cancers of various kinds, and many other diseases.
-Its antiviral properties go a long way towards reducing the severity of flu, colds, and even COVID-19 infections.
+We know garlic for its natural immune-boosting and antibacterial, antiviral, and antifungal properties.
+Its bulbs are full of antioxidants that quench the free radicals involved in Alzheimer’s disease, heart issues, cancers of various kinds, and many other diseases.
+Its antiviral properties greatly reduce the severity of flu, colds, and even COVID-19 infections.
 Those taking garlic in their regular diet in any form catch less cold and flu than otherwise.
 The same goes for people suffering from pancreatic, liver, and colorectal cancers.
-When they included raw or cooked garlic in their regular intake, things improved for them a lot.
+When they included raw or cooked garlic in their regular intake, things greatly improved for them.
 For ages, people have been praising garlic for its immune-boosting abilities.